Toys that teach kids how to code can be found just about everywhere these days!

-Some would even say necessary in our technology driven world.
+Some would even say they are necessary in our technology driven world.

 So don’t feel bad if you aren’t getting the latest and greatest coding toy for your 3 year old.

-That being said I do believe from a “learning toy” perspective these types of toys are better than some of the other toys on the market.
+However, I do believe from a “learning toy” perspective these types of toys are better than some of the other toys on the market.

-I am not a fan of toys for babies, toddlers and children under the age of 4 that claim they will teach your child the alphabet, numbers, counting, shapes, colors and who knows what else by pushing buttons as the only form of interaction with the toy.
+I am not a fan of toys for babies, toddlers and children under the age of 5 that claim they will teach your child the alphabet, numbers, counting, shapes, colors and who knows what else by pushing buttons as the only form of interaction with the toy.

 Benefits of Learning To Code Toys